 Disable FTP when it is not in use to help harden security on your device.
 If SSH is enabled, SCP, which is more secure than FTP, can be used for file transfers.
-Note: In firmware version 6.8.0 and higher, FTP is disabled by default.
+Note: By default, FTP is disabled.

 Disable SNMPv1 and enable SNMPv3